Singapore Airlines

 The strategist role also encompasses that of a regular designer’s role of designing with software.
 Throughout the projects I worked on, I was also designing the screens based on the recommendations and improved user flow.

-Being part of the team, this also included helping to update and maitain the design system, so that other team mates can adopt and use new components built, or easily update their designs based on existing ones.
+Being part of the team, this also included helping to update and maintain the design system, in order for team mates to adopt and use new components built, or easily update their designs based on existing ones.

-Once the designs have been approved by the stakeholders, the screens will then be moved into development, where we will communicate with different scrum masters and developers to discuss and identify the changes and implementation of these improved features, and ascertain development effort required, before the task gets moved into the development backlog.
+Once the designs have been approved by the stakeholders, the screens were then moved into development, where I communicated with different scrum masters and developers to discuss and identify the changes and implementation of these improved features, and ascertain development effort required, before the task gets moved into the development backlog.

 At times, this also means creating prototypes to showcase the flow, and the interactions within the flow.